 Since completing the training program, client stakeholders have recognized additional opportunities to leverage business simulations in training courses for their other lines of business and products.
 TEKsystems is currently being considered for several future opportunities to build e-learning courses that incorporate business simulations and video-enhanced materials.

 This engagement was successful due to the very high level of communication and collaboration between TEKsystems’ development team and client stakeholders.
 The ADDIE model allowed us to seek continual feedback on the course components as they were being developed, helping to ensure the program achieved the client’s goals and desired program aesthetic.
 Additionally, during the initial scoping process, we were able to present a very clear vision of our approach that aligned to the client’s expectations.
 The development team was then able to execute upon that approach by successfully working with client SMEs to develop a realistic and engaging e-learning experience.

 Expertise in e-learning course development

-TEKsystems has a dedicated Training and Education Services practice that has a seasoned history of providing flexible and effective e-learning solutions.
+TEKsystems has a dedicated Learning Solutions practice that has a seasoned history of providing flexible and effective e-learning solutions.
 For this engagement, our instructional designer took ample time to understand the new software suite’s nuances and work with client SMEs to design and build a compelling training course, validating the content and course components throughout the development process.